Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering: Acknowledgements

-This research was conducted by the ARC Centre of Excellence for Automated Decision-Making and Society (Project No. CE200100005), funded by the Australian Government through the Australian Research Council.
-Additional support was provided by the Hasler Foundation (Grant No. 23082).
+This research was conducted by the ARC Centre of Excellence for Automated Decision-Making and Society (CE200100005), funded by the Australian Government through the Australian Research Council.
+Additional support was provided by the TRUST-ME project (205121L 214991), funded by the Swiss National Science Foundation.